microsoft/IoT-For-Beginners/4-manufacturing/lessons/2-check-fruit-from-device/README.md

 Iterations are published from the Custom Vision portal.

 1. Launch the Custom Vision portal at [CustomVision.ai](https://customvision.ai) and sign in if you don't have it open already.
-Then open your `fruit-detector` project.
+Then open your `fruit-quality-detector` project.

 1. Select the **Performance** tab from the options at the top